teijo/jquery-bracket/README.md

 it.
 Drop me a link and let me know if it can be shared on this project page.

+## [GotBracket.com](http://www.gotbracket.com/), follow and host tournaments - powered by jQuery Bracket

+To get an idea of how you could use the library, or if you're just looking for a quick way of hosting and tracking tournaments online, check out [GotBracket.com](http://www.gotbracket.com/) - early access out now!

 ## Examples

 Examples can be found from the project site at http://www.aropupu.fi/bracket/